cyring/Tips/OSX.md

 sudo -u <username> synergys --daemon

 ```
-_Failed:_
-* Partly successful until the mouse leaves the master screen to enter the slave screen.
+* _Failed_ : Partly successful until the mouse leaves the master screen to enter the slave screen.
 Might be due by the fact that XDM grabs the X keyboard.